Kabdo99/Kabdo99/README.md

 - Hi, I’m Abdullah, I’m interested in game design, computer graphics, and web development.
-I’m currently studying CS at The University of Arizona.
+I graduate with a degree in computer science from the University of Arizona
 - 📫 reach me at askhamis10@gmail.com